Newell Brands

-Newell Brands is an American manufacturer, marketer and distributor of consumer and commercial products.
-The company's brands and products include Rubbermaid storage and trash containers; home organization and reusable container products; Contigo and Bubba water bottles; Coleman outdoor products; writing instruments (Berol, Expo Markers, PaperMate, Dymo, Mr. Sketch, Parker Pens, Sharpie, Reynolds, Prismacolor, Rotring, X-acto, Waterman) glue (Elmer's, Krazy Glue); children's products (Aprica, NUK, Tigex, Babysun, Baby Jogger and Graco); cookware and small appliances (Calphalon, Sunbeam, Rival, Crock-Pot; Holmes, FoodSaver, Oster, Osterizer, and Mr. Coffee) and fragrance products (Yankee Candle, Chesapeake Bay Candle, Millefiori Milano, and WoodWick).
+Newell Brands Inc. is an American conglomerate of consumer and commercial products.
+The company's brands and products include Rubbermaid storage/or waste disposal containers; home organization and reusable container products; Contigo and Bubba water bottles; Coleman outdoor products; writing instruments (Berol, Expo Markers, Paper Mate, Dymo, Mr. Sketch, Parker Pens, Sharpie, Reynolds, Prismacolor, Rotring, X-acto, Waterman) glue (Elmer's, Krazy Glue); children's products (Aprica, NUK, Tigex, Babysun, Baby Jogger and Graco); cookware and small appliances (Calphalon, Sunbeam, Rival, Crock-Pot; Holmes, FoodSaver, Oster, Osterizer, and Mr. Coffee) and fragrance products (Yankee Candle, Chesapeake Bay Candle, Millefiori Milano, and WoodWick).

-The company's global headquarters was in Atlanta until tax incentives lured it to New Jersey in 2016.
-Three years later, in 2019, the company announced plans to relocate its headquarters back to Atlanta.
+The company's global headquarters is in Atlanta.

 History

 Newell Company

 The Newell Manufacturing Company was founded by Edgar Newell in Ogdensburg, New York, in 1903 as a manufacturer of metal curtain rods.

 The F. W. Woolworth retail chain became the first customer for Newell's bronze–plated curtain rods in 1916, making them the first Newell products to be distributed nationally.
 This marked the beginning of Newell's mass merchandising strategy.
 As the business grew, the company built a new 15,000-square-foot facility in Ogdensburg, New York.

 The company purchased Barnwell Mfg.
 Co. of Freeport, Illinois in 1921, renaming it Western Newell Manufacturing Company.
 Freeport's access to railroad lines facilitated shipping products west.
 Kresge, the department store chain (later Kmart) was one of Western Newell's larger accounts.

-Daniel C. Ferguson was named president in 1965, and developed a growth-by-acquisition strategy, intending to build a strong, multi-product company.
+Daniel C. Ferguson was named president in 1965 and developed a growth-by-acquisition strategy, intending to build a strong, multi-product company.

-The Newell Company went public in 1972, opening on the NASDAQ at $28 per share.
+The Newell Company went public in 1972, opening on the National Association of Securities Dealers Automated Quotations (NASDAQ, a then-recently established stock exchange) at $28 per share.
 In 1974, they acquired EZ Paintr Corporation, then the world's largest maker of paint applicators.
 Newell was listed on the New York Stock Exchange with the ticker symbol NWL in 1979.
 In 1979, Newell moved into its first corporate headquarters in a historic former bank building in Freeport, Illinois.

 In 1983, the company entered the cookware market with the purchase of Mirro.
+In 1985, William P. Sovey was announced as the new president.
+Daniel C. Ferguson continued as vice chairman and chief executive officer of the company.
 In 1987, the company acquired Anchor Hocking Corporation, a specialty manufacturer of glassware, flatware, cookware and other products.
 The deal included the purchase of Amerock, a maker of cabinet hardware and window components.